VeronicaLobos/MoviWeb-App/README.md

  - The API is built using Flask and SQLAlchemy, and it uses SQLite as the database.
- - Endpoints for adding, updating, and deleting movies, adding users, adding user ratings, and retrieving movie details and user ratings.
+ - Endpoints for adding, updating, and deleting movies, adding users, and retrieving movie details.
  - Input validation in templates to ensure that the user provides valid data before submitting the form.
+ - Deletion confirmation for movies and users to prevent accidental deletions.
- - The API also fetches movie data from the OMDb API using the omdb_data_fetcher module (requires an API key).
+ - The API fetches movie data from the OMDb API using the omdb_data_fetcher module (requires an API key).
  - SSR (Server-Side Rendering) is used to render HTML jinja2 templates for the web application, and a stylesheet